JeyDotC/articles/Comunicating Jax-ws client with WCF service with server sertificate.md

 To install them, go to your JRE installation folder and go to the '/lib/security' folder, backup the files inside it and replace them with the ones you just downloaded.
 Detailed instructions can be found in the README.txt file that comes with the download.

 Praise the Lord!
-Java and .NET finally talked to each other after 8 or 9 days of agony :smile_cat:
+Java and .NET finally talked to each other after 8 or 9 days of agony.

 ## Summary